GandalfTea/Notebooks/JavaScript/Learning Javascript Ed.3/OOP.Chapter9.md

 #### Class History

-Prior to ES6 introducing the `class` kayward, you would have to define a function that would serve as a constructor.
+Prior to ES6 introducing the `class` keyward, you would have to define a function that would serve as a constructor.

 ```js
 function Car(make, model) {